ECSONG's Public Nut Groves

 The trees appear to have regenerated from a clearcut about 1880.
 About 1980, someone cut down the considerable ironwood on the site.
 Pictured above are, left to right, Jim Ronson measuring DBH, John Sankey positioning each trees with GPS, George Truscott recording and Len Collett marking the trees.

-NRC Memorial Nut GroveFive black walnut trees were planted on the NRC campus (45°27'N 75°37'W) in the spring of 2001 in memory of Dr. Ferrers Clark, a director in two divisions of NRC.
-The five trees were donated by Kurt Wasner of Buckthorn Meadows Tree Farm.
+NRC Memorial Nut GroveFive nut trees were planted on the NRC campus (45°27'N 75°37'W) in the spring of 2001 in memory of Dr. Ferrers Clark, a director in two divisions of NRC.
+The trees were donated by Kurt Wasner of Buckthorn Meadows Tree Farm.
 They are planted in a C formation for Clark and were watered by former colleagues of Dr. Clark until they were established.

 A ginkgo tree was added in 2004 in memory of another CISTI employee, Sheri Campbell.